cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

 that the costs, effort and lead times associated with building and maintaining your own server can be drastically reduced.

-Serverless is not truly serverless, but its name comes from the perception of the developers who themselves do not need to think in terms of building and maintaining a server; instead relying on SaaS products and services like [AWS Lambda][aws-lambda] to handle most of the work for them.
+Serverless is not truly serverless, but its name comes from the perception of the developers who themselves do not need to think in terms of building and maintaining a server; instead relying on SaaS products and services like [AWS Lambda][aws-lambda-url] to handle most of the work for them.

 Aside from saving time and costs, serverless also helps to mitigate risk and responsibility in certain key areas like